ConservationInternational/trends.earth/LDMP/help/source/documentation/interpreting_results.rst

 areas where productivity may be increasing but remains low relative to other areas with similar land cover characteristics and climatic conditions.
 Areas with a statistically significant negative trend over time indicate a decline in productivity.
-When both performance and state show potential degradation, the assessment indicates negative productivity as well.
-The LDMT allows users to select the trajectory indicatory method to detect productivity.
+When both performance and state show potential degradation, the assessment indicates negative productivity as well. trends.earth allows users to select the trajectory indicatory method to detect productivity.
 Selecting NDVI Trends for the baseline period 2001-2016 will yield the following two outputs: